There is a label stuck or jammed in the feed area of my LX Series label printer. How can I remove it and prevent it from happening again?

 Some labels are more susceptible to jamming because of their shape and size.
 Extremely small labels easily come off the liner because there is so little adhesive holding them in place.
 However, any size label can become stuck inside the printer.
 You can reduce the chance of labels coming off and jamming by following these guidelines:

-1. Do not back feed labels through the machine by pressing “unload”.
+1. Do not backfeed labels through the machine by pressing “unload.”
 You should always tear off any labels protruding from the front of the printer first.
-Even if the labels are blank you can tear them off first and then tape them back onto a roll and feed them from the back.
-The printer was only designed to feed labels consistently from back to front.
+Even if the labels are blank, you can tear them off first and then tape them back onto a roll and feed them from the back.
+The printer was only designed to consistently feed labels from back to front.